 This stage version of Quadrophenia is produced by Bill Schultz, Ina Meibach and the Theatre Royal, Plymouth in association with Industrial Language Ltd.

+Director and co-adaptor Tom Critchley has worked in theatre since 1980, variously as stage crew, stage manager, performer, director and producer, at the Crucible Theatre, Churchill Theatre, Nottingham Playhouse, Bristol Old Vic and with Kneehigh Theatre, The Desperate Men and Public Parts.
+Directing credits includes Family Values and Dollsheart, also by Jeff Young.
+He established a producing company Industrial Language in 2000 to continue acting as a creative producer on other Townshend music theatre projects including Quadrophenia.
 John O'Hara, musical supervisor, arranger and co-adaptor, is a graduate of The Royal Northern College of Music, who has performed with The Halle, The Royal Liverpool Philharmonic Orchestra and Rambert Dance Company.
 He was the resident composer/musical director at the Bristol Old Vic for over a decade.
 He has also worked at the National Theatre, Lyric Hammersmith, Leicester Haymarket and The Royal Exchange.
 He plays piano and accordion in the band Jethro Tull and orchestrates and conducts Ian Anderson's solo concerts.

 Jeff Young, writer, has scripted over 20 plays, radio essays and drama documentaries for Resonance FM, BBC Radio 3 and 4, for whom he has collaborated with the likes of Simon Armitage and Skyray.
 He previously worked with Pete Townshend on the BBC Radio 3 adaptation of "Lifehouse."
 He has written 30 stage plays and music theatre pieces for Liverpool Everyman, Unity, Northern Stage, Kneehigh, Bristol Old Vic and many other theatres.